 Step 4: Assign font to HTML Elements

 After adding this custom font you will now freely add this font to any HTML element you wish to see the font.
-You can apply it to all the paragraph using this CSS rule.
+You can apply it to all the paragraphs using this CSS rule.

 Adding custom fonts with plugins

 Alternatively, you can add custom fonts to your WordPress theme using a plugin.
-Most of the plugins used for adding fonts use CDN hosted fonts.
-One of the plugins you can use to add custom fonts to your site is ‘Use Any Font’
+Most of the plugins used for adding fonts use CDN-hosted fonts.
+One of the plugins you can use to add custom fonts to your site is "Use Any Font"

-You can use this kind of plugins to add custom fonts to your site via the WordPress editor.
+You can use this kind of plugin to add custom fonts to your site via the WordPress editor.
 Adding fonts directly to your theme remains to be the ultimate way of using preferred fonts anywhere on your WordPress theme.
 Adding fonts using plugins can only be limited to the posts and pages only.

 Adding fonts to your custom theme should not be a daunting task.
 As we have outlined in this tutorial, you too can add any custom font to your WordPress theme.
 I hope this article is helpful in learning how to add custom fonts to WordPress themes.
 If you would like further assistance please leave us a comment.